greed2411/YDL/README.md

          ```ffmpeg installation
          brew install ffmpeg
          ```
-      3. Run the scrpipt `ydl-linux-mac.py` in the terminal.
+      3. Run the scrpipt `ydl-heavy.py` in the terminal or the lightweight version `ydl-linux-mac.py`.

 ### References
   * [wikiHow to Install FFmpeg on Windows](http://www.wikihow.com/Install-FFmpeg-on-Windows) - Helped me.